 The Renewal Corporation will construct boat launches near J.C.
 Boyle, Copco, and Iron Gate (Figure 9; Table 6-2).
 Above J.C.
 Boyle Dam, a new boat launch at Pioneer Park West will replace the existing gravel boat launch at Pioneer Park East (Figure 14).
-Below Copco 2 Dam, a new boat launch will be constructed at Fall Creek (Figure 12).
-This new launch will replace the existing boat launch at Fall Creek, which has an unimproved surface too steep and narrow to be suitable for water tenders or fire engines.
-And immediately below Iron Gate Dam, the existing boat launch on river-right will be improved for firefighting purposes (Figure 12).
+A new boat launch will be constructed at a new recreation facility at Copco Valley (currently inundated) near the existing Copco Cove site (Figure 13).
+Below Copco 2 Dam, a new boat launch will be constructed at the Fall Creek Confluence (Figure 12).
+This new launch will replace the existing boat launch at the Fall Creek Confluence, which has an unimproved surface too steep and narrow to be suitable for water tenders or fire engines.
+Immediately below Iron Gate Dam, the existing boat launch on river-right will be improved for firefighting purposes (Figure 12).